Sriram2226/AlertWatch-Fall-Detection-System-/README.md

    git clone https://github.com/Sriram2226/AlertWatch-Fall-Detection-System-.git
    ```

-2. Install the required dependencies:
+2. **Install the required dependencies**:

    ```bash
    pip install -r requirements.txt
    ```

-3. NOTE : Create your own Telegram Bot using Botfather token in telegram and paste the your bot token and chat_id in main.py's designated variable
+3. **NOTE** : Create your own Telegram Bot using Botfather token in telegram and paste the your bot token and chat_id in main.py's designated variable
    [Then only you can run main.py to get alert notification]

 ## Usage